 The pre-medical direction is especially suited for students who wish to pursue a career in medicine, dentistry, veterinary medicine or an allied health field (e.g., nursing, physical therapy, physician's assistant).
-Students are urged to meet with the health professions adviser, located in the Catherine Filene Shouse Career Center, in their first year.
+Students are urged to meet with the health professions adviser, located in the Center for Career Development and Experiential Education, in their first year.
 Recommended elective courses include:

-- vertebrate physiology human anatomy and physiology microbiology - \bullet mechanisms of infectious disease \bullet cell biology \bullet genetics \bullet immunology
+- human anatomy and physiology microbiology - cell biology genetics• immunology